Combine your Spanish classes in Cusco with a tour of the

 the bus up to the ruins.
 A guide will be waiting for you there.
 After

-you'll take the train to Cusco at 4:10 pm.
+you'll take the train + bus to Cusco at around 4pm or a bit later.

 This